DanNobel-E/ProjectAtomos/README.md

 * Fun fact: there's no victory, only surviving!
 * Collect as much **Electronvolt Points** as you can by defeating other atoms and realeasing their energy through the synchrotone. **That's your call to glory**.

-> Chemistry is never been this fun.
+> Chemistry is never been this fun!

 ## More